superlinked/VectorHub/docs/articles/rag_hr_chatbot.md

 Excellent results!...

-Whichever method we use (manual query time weights or natural language query), we're achieving highly relevant results.
+Whichever method we use (manual query time weights or natural language query), we achieving highly relevant results.
 With our retrieval performing well, let’s move on to augmenting our query template so that we optimize LLM generation.

 ### Augmentation - formulating your query for LLM generation